Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Patterson densities as harmonic measures for simplicial trees

 \end{enumerate} \elemm

-\dem (1) Since $\XX$ is a simplicial tree, any nongeodesic edge path from $u$ to $v$ has a back-and-forth on some edge, which contributes to $0$ to the sum defining $c(x,y)$ by the anti-reversibility assumption on the system of conductances.
+\dem (1) Since $\XX$ is a simplicial tree, any nongeodesic edge path from $u$ to $v$ has a back-and-forth on some edge, which contributes to $0$ in the sum defining $c(x,y)$ by the antireversibility assumption on the system of conductances.
 Therefore, by induction, the sum in Assertion (1) indeed does not depend on the choice of the edge path from $u$ to $v$.

 Assertion (2) is immediate from Assertion (1).
 Assertion (3) follows from the definition of $c(\cdot,\cdot)$ by Proposition \ref{prop:integpotconduct}.